prerna351/Blogging-website-medium-inspired/README.md

 sign up page
--add feature to see the password
+-add feature to see the password DONE

 blogs page
 - add a search bar to search a particular blog